sriramrokkam/k8s-training/kubernetes/exercise_04_services.md

 Before going on, delete the service you created with the `expose` command.
 Now write your own yaml to define the service.
 Check, that the label selector matches the labels of your deployment/pods and (re-)create the service (`kubectl apply -f <your-file>.yaml`).

+> [!IMPORTANT]
-**Important: don't delete this service, you will need it during the following exercises.**
+> Don't delete this service, you will need it during the following exercises.

 ## Step 4: optional/advanced - learn how to label